Second level

 School workshops

-Bring the world to your classroom by taking part in school workshops and our exhibition in the Irish Aid Volunteering and Information Centre, O’Connell Street, Dublin.
+Bring the world to your classroom by taking part in school workshops and our exhibition in the Irish Aid Centre, 3 Clonmel Street, off Harcourt Street, Dublin 2.

 Students from Transition Year and Senior Cycle can explore global development issues such as food and hunger, sustainable development and the role of aid.